header home page link

 7.9 MB 192 kbps mp3

-After a few tries at marrying something to the Promiscuous a capella I finally found something that works.
-This is nice and long.
+After a few tries at marrying something to the Promiscuous a capella I finally found something that worked.

 "Ooh La La Summer Nights"